 - DHCP clients provide inconsistent DHCID values for v4 and v6.

-- Update failures due to name collisions, absences and other problems lead to orphaned RRsets in DNS, blocking the further use of formerly-dynamic names
+- Update failures due to name collisions, absences, and other problems lead to orphaned RRsets in DNS, blocking the further use of formerly-dynamic names.

-- Reverse DNS RRsets are not updated consistently
+- Reverse DNS RRsets are not updated consistently.

-Dual-Stack Mixed Mode, whilst deviating from the RFCs, attempts to provide a workable DDNS production environment that accommodates most broken client behavior until such time as all clients can be trusted or required to be RFC-compliant.
+Dual-Stack Mixed Mode, while deviating from the RFCs, attempts to provide a workable DDNS production environment that accommodates most broken client behavior until such time as all clients can be trusted or required to be RFC-compliant.